-Favorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include all of the following: No highor very high-risk group features, Grade Group 1 or 2, less than 50% of biopsy cores are positive (e.g., < 6 of 12 cores) and has one or more intermediate risk factor (T2b-T2c, PSA less than 20) (NCCN Prostate Cancer, v4.2023).
+Favorable Intermediate-Risk Prostate Cancer: Clinical/pathological features must include all of the following: No highor very high-risk group features, Grade Group 1 or 2, less than 50% of biopsy cores are positive (e.g., < 6 of 12 cores) and has one intermediate risk factor (T2b-T2c, PSA 10-20 ng/mL, Grade Group 2 or 3) (NCCN Prostate Cancer, v1.2025).

-Gene Expression Profiling (GEP): A laboratory test that analyzes mRNA patterns to determine gene activity (Kim et al., 2010).
-Also referred to as gene expression testing, gene expression classifier testing, or gene expression assay.
+Gene Expression Profiling (GEP): A laboratory test that analyzes messenger RNA (mRNA) patterns to determine gene activity (Kim et al., 2010).
+Also referred to as gene expression testing, gene expression classifier testing or gene expression assay.

-High-Risk Prostate Cancer: Clinical/pathological features must include all of the following: No very high-risk features and exactly one of the following high-risk features: T3a or Grade Group 4/5 or PSA > 20 (NCCN Prostate Cancer, v4.2023).
+High-Risk Prostate Cancer: Clinical/pathological features must include all of the following: Does not meet criteria for very high risk but has one or more of the following high-risk features: T3-cT4, Grade Group 4 or 5, PSA greater than 20 ng/mL (NCCN Prostate Cancer, v1.2025).

 Liquid Biopsy: Testing performed on a sample of bodily fluid to identify cancer cells from a tumor or pieces of DNA, RNA, or other molecules that have been released from tumor cells and are circulating in an individual's body fluids.
-Liquid Biopsy may be used for early detection of cancer, to help identify effective treatments or to monitor for return of cancer (National Cancer Institute [NCI], Liquid Biopsy, 2023).
+Liquid Biopsy may be used for early detection of cancer, to help identify effective treatments or to monitor for return of cancer [National Cancer Institute (NCI), Liquid Biopsy, 2023].

-Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following but cancer does not qualify for very low-risk: PSA is less than 10, Grade Group 1, and T1-T2a disease (NCCN Prostate Cancer, v4.2023).
+Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following, but cancer does not qualify for very low-risk: PSA is less than 10 ng/mL, Grade Group 1, and T1-T2a disease (NCCN Prostate Cancer, v1.2025).